 Here in the Pendle Hill Bookstore, we delight in unearthing relatively obscure Quaker writings that have, until now, somehow managed to fly under our radar.
-This article highlights some of these recent finds, most of which are currently available for sale – in extremely limited quantities of one or two copies only – while supplies last.
+This article highlights some of these recent finds, most of which are currently available for sale – in, please note, extremely limited quantities of one or two copies only – while supplies last.
 Click on the images/links below for more information about the specific titles.

 Bread, edited by Rich Barner, Wini Osta, Don Morton, Darlita Taylor, and Amelia Thomas